10-12% of the world relies on seafood — but 90% of the world’s fisheries are overfished. How can we move towards a sustainable future for our oceans?

 Cast a Net on Illegal Fishing

 Ocean regulations keep track of the amount of fish caught annually and monitor the population of fish within our world’s fisheries.
 Illegal fishing, unfortunately, makes it challenging to gather data essential for fishery conservation.
 It’s estimated that one out of five fish is caught in unregulated waters.
-Support for organizations that help monitor and protect ocean waters, like Sea Shepherd Conservation Society, is integral for getting illegal fishing under control.
+Support for organizations that help monitor and protect ocean waters is integral for getting illegal fishing under control.